Whether it's a missing payment, an urgent meeting, or a leave request, sometimes, you'll need to send a reminder email. Here's how you do it!

-Reminder emails should be polite, professional, and persuasive – getting your point across while remaining on the right side of rudeness.
+Reminder emails should be polite, professional, and persuasive, while getting your point across without being rude.
 By the end of the email, the recipient should know exactly what they need to do and when.

-Friendly reminder emails are notoriously tricky to nail, but that doesn't need to be the case.
-By reading this guide and following our principles for writing a reminder email, you'll be able to send a gentle reminder in minutes.
+Gentle reminder emails are known to be hard, but that doesn't need to be the case.
+By reading this guide and following our principles for writing a reminder email, you can send a gentle reminder in seconds using Flowrite's smart reminder template:

 What is a reminder email?